-Cabot Watch & Clock Company was formed and during this period Ray was able to use his immense knowledge of the military watch industry to immediately establish Cabot Watch Company as the foremost supplier to the military and quickly secured contracts for the mechanical W10 which continued until 1980.
-The contract for the mechanical pilots asymmetric chronograph was also secured and supplied throughout the 1970’s & 80’s to RAF, Navy & Commonwealth pilots, CWC chronographs were also issued to BBC war correspondents.
-CWC produced many handheld timers and stopwatches ranging from torpedo timers to stopwatches used by the BBC and ITV in the newsrooms.
+Cabot Watch & Clock Company was formed and, during this period, Ray was able to use his immense knowledge of the military watch industry to immediately establish Cabot Watch Company as the foremost supplier to the military, quickly securing contracts for the mechanical W10, which continued until 1980.
+The contract for the mechanical pilots' asymmetric chronograph was also secured and supplied throughout the 1970s and 1980s to RAF, Navy and Commonwealth pilots.
+CWC chronographs were also issued to BBC war correspondents.
+CWC produced many handheld timers and stopwatches, ranging from torpedo timers to stopwatches used by the BBC and ITV in the newsrooms.

 The CWC logo was changed from a simple typeface on all models.
 All CWC watches were issued with the new oval logo from 1982 onwards.

-He had been supplying Silvermans Ltd with G10 watches for retail sale since the late 80's and had built up a good trading relationship which developed into a partnership whereby Silvermans purchased the company but remained active in the company so he could pass on his knowledge of the watch industry and MOD contracts to Richard & Malcolm who already had previous experience with purchasing and selling CWC watches for many years, buying watches at MOD auctions and direct from CWC.
-Although Ray was involved in an advisory capacity it quickly became apparent that his love of military watches and pin sharp mind meant that he became more involved with CWC under the new partnership and continued to work on contracts and purchasing for the next 15 years working 3 or more days a week with Richard and Malcolm in the Cabot offices at the Silvermans HQ.
+He had been supplying Silvermans Ltd. with G10 watches for retail sale since the late '80s and had built up a good trading relationship, which developed into a partnership whereby Silvermans purchased the company.
+Mellor remained active in the company so he could pass on his knowledge of the watch industry and MoD contracts to Richard and Malcolm, who already had previous experience with purchasing and selling CWC watches for many years, buying watches at MoD auctions and direct from CWC.
+Although Ray was involved in an advisory capacity, it quickly became apparent that his love of military watches and pin sharp mind meant that he became more involved with CWC under the new partnership and continued to work on contracts and purchasing for the next 15 years, working 3 or more days a week with Richard and Malcolm in the Cabot offices at the Silvermans HQ.

-With the Silvermans retail expertise CWC models became more widely available to the retail market but quality and Swiss manufacturing were never compromised, whatever was sold retail was exactly the same as used by the military often from the same batches and is still the case today.
+With the Silvermans retail expertise, CWC models became more widely available to the retail market, but quality and Swiss manufacturing were never compromised.
+Whatever was sold at retail was exactly the same as used by the military, often from the same batches, and this is still the case today.

-CWC won the contract to supply the GS2000 supplied to the RAF, very similar to the G10 but with a sealed case back without battery hatch and a Ronda movement this continued for a quite a few years.
-This was specified with L dial (super luminova) for use in aircraft.
-A further contract for chronographs to the Bangladesh Air Force was completed in the early 2000’s
+CWC won the contract to supply the GS2000 to the RAF.
+This was very similar to the G10 but with a sealed case back without battery hatch, and a Ronda movement.
+This continued for a quite a few years and was specified with an 'L' on the dial (SuperLuminova) for use in aircraft.
+A further contract for chronographs to the Bangladesh Air Force was completed in the early 2000s.

-CWC supplied the SBS divers watch under contract for the Royal Engineers, these are stamped with the 6645 nato number and is unique to this year only which makes them highly collectable.
+CWC supplied the SBS divers' watch under contract for the Royal Engineers.
+These are stamped with the 6645 NSN and are unique to this year only, which makes them highly collectable.

-CWC changed most of the dials to L Super Luminova as T tritium painted dials ceased production in paint form across the watch industry.
+CWC changed most of the dials to L (SuperLuminova) as Tritium painted dials ceased production in paint form across the watch industry.

-CWC history and reputation as a Genuine military watch manufacturer grew with the proliferation of the internet and mobile technology however military contracts were few and far between with massive cutbacks in Government spending and cheap digital watches however the need for a rugged reliable clear precise military timepiece is still a requirement for the military.
+CWC history and reputation as a genuine military watch manufacturer grew with the proliferation of the internet and mobile technology.
+However, military contracts were few and far between with massive cutbacks in government spending and cheap digital watches; however the need for a rugged, reliable, clear and precise military timepiece is still a requirement for the military.

-CWC once again supply the Black SBS divers watch under contract mainly issued to Royal Marines and currently to Royal Navy and other branches of H.M.
+CWC once again supplied the black SBS divers' watch under contract, mainly issued to Royal Marines and currently to Royal Navy and other branches of H.M.
 Forces.

-CWC introduced the 1983 quartz Royal Navy Divers reissue and the 1987 SBS black divers reissue.
+CWC introduced the 1983 quartz Royal Navy Diver re-issue and the 1987 SBS black diver reissue.

-2020 was also the year we launched the Mellor-72 W10 reissue and the T20 using the same case as the Mellor it was the watch specified by the MOD in 1980 however the G10 case was selected due early thicker quartz movements.
+2020 was also the year CWC launched the Mellor-72 W10 re-issue and the quartz T20, using the same case as the Mellor.
+This was the watch specified by the MoD in 1980, however the G10 case was selected due early thicker quartz movements.

 Today, CWC continues to supply watches and CWC straps to British Forces.

-The CWC "Strap Watch Wrist Nylon" is the official term for NATO strap, and we have supplied these for many years in the Nato grey colour and is issued in grey on the CWC SBS watch.
+The CWC "Strap Watch Wrist Nylon" is the official term for military strap.
+We have supplied these for many years in Military Grey colour and this is issued in grey on the CWC SBS watch.

 CWC has produced hundreds of thousands of military watches over the last 50 years for British service personnel in peace time and conflict.
 Our timepieces have been worn by all branches of HM Forces.